GoogleCloudPlatform/security-analytics/cicd/README.md

 These should be modified for your environment, and the file should be placed in the root of your repository.

+The pool name value should also be updated in the pipelines file, to match the agent pool you want to use to run the code.

 In addition to this, the pipeline file requires a secret to be created on your Azure DevOps project.
 Details for creating this can be found [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash).
 The secret in this case should be named `SA_CREDENTIAL`.
 The value is the contents of your Chronicle API key, which can just be copy/pasted into the UI here from the JSON file containing the key.